uesseu/chainiter/README.md

 Ofcourse, you can use it.
 This script cannot be harmful, but may be anti-pattern.
 It can...

-- Use map, filter, and reduce by mechod chain.
+- Use map, filter, and reduce by method chain.
 - Calculate fast for a python code.
 - Show progress bar.
 - Performe parallel computing.